Corbeil Bus Corporation: 1985–2007: Les Entreprises Michel Corbeil

-In 1985, with several business partners in St-Lin-Laurentides, Michel Corbeil founded Les Enterprises Michel Corbeil, Inc. restarting production in the 7,000 square-foot factory founded by his father in 1936.
+In 1985, with several business partners in St-Lin-Laurentides, Michel Corbeil founded Les Entreprises Michel Corbeil, Inc. restarting production in the 7,000 square-foot factory founded by his father in 1936.
 For the first time, Corbeil produced school bus bodies, specializing in bodies for single rear-wheel cutaway van chassis.
 By the end of 1985, the company produced 77 bus bodies.

 By the end of the 1980s, production of Corbeil buses expanded, with the company replacing its 1930s facility with a 130,000 square-foot factory to accommodate demand.
 In 1990, the company added bodies for dual rear-wheel van chassis for the first time.

-In the early 1990s, the company introduced its first full-size buses, the EMC 1st Premier conventional (EMC=Enterprises Michel Corbeil), using an International 3800 chassis (with Ford B800 as an option).
-In 1993, the EMC3900 was introduced; sharing its International 3900 chassis with the AmTran Genesis, the EMC3900 was a front-engine transit-style bus.
-For the United States bus market, Corbeil concentrated on its small bus offerings, not selling the 1st Premier or the EMC3900 outside of Canada.
+In 1991, the company introduced its first full-size buses, the EMC 1st Premier conventional (EMC=Entreprises Michel Corbeil), using an International 3800 chassis (with Ford B800 as an option).
+In 1993, the EMC3900 was introduced; sharing its International 3900 chassis with the AmTran Genesis.

+For the United States school bus market, American Transportation Corporation (the bus division of International) blocked Corbeil from selling its full-size buses in the country, because they would directly compete with AmTran's own bus products.
+This forced Corbeil to concentrate on its small bus offerings, not selling the 1st Premier or the EMC3900 outside of Canada.

 For 1994, Corbeil entered a joint venture with Indiana-based manufacturer Carpenter, manufacturing single rear-wheel buses marketed through its deal network (similar to a joint venture between Blue Bird and Girardin); the joint venture lasted through 1998.

 In 1995, Corbeil changed its company emblem, shifting from a vertical EMC to a large smiley face on the roofline of the bus, with the design becoming one of the most widely recognized manufacturer emblems in the transportation industry.
 With the addition of the "smiley face", the EMC 1st Premier was renamed the Corbeil Conventional.

-In 2000, Corbeil produced a rear-engine transit-style bus using an International 3000 chassis.
-Similar in configuration to the AmTran RE, very few examples of the Corbeil Rear Engine were produced; all were sold in Canada.

-In 2001, Les Enterprises Michel Corbeil underwent several major changes.
-Following poor sales, the Corbeil Rear Engine was withdrawn, alongside the EMC3900 front-engine bus.
-The body of Corbeil minibuses and conventionals underwent several revisions, largely distinguished by the warning light surrounds.

-During the early 2000s, Les Enterprises Michel Corbeil struggled to compete.
+During the early 2000s, Les Entreprises Michel Corbeil struggled to compete.
 In 1999, Carpenter shifted exclusively towards production of full-size buses, effectively ending its joint distribution agreement with Corbeil (before closing its operations forever in 2001).
+Following poor sales, the Corbeil Rear Engine was withdrawn, alongside the forward-control (formerly EMC3900) bus.
+The body of Corbeil minibuses and conventionals underwent several revisions in 2002, largely distinguished by the warning light surrounds.

-In the mid-2000s, IC Corporation (the successor to AmTran/Ward) commenced sales of full-size buses in Canada, largely taking the place of the discontinued Corbeil Conventional and EMC3900.
+In 2002, Corbeil introduced its Heritage model.
+Sold only in Canada, the Heritage used the Ford E450 cutaway chassis for deluxe commercial applications; including tour operators, care facilities, and resorts.
+After the 2004 model year, Corbeil stopped selling the Conventional.
+In 2004, IC Corporation (the successor to AmTran/Ward) commenced sales of full-size buses in Canada, largely taking the place of the discontinued Corbeil Conventional, along with the discontinued 3000 and 3900.

-In September 2007, after 22 years of assembly, Corbeil shut down its operations.
+In September 2007, after 22 years of assembly, Corbeil shut down its operations, closing its facilities in Quebec and Indianapolis, Indiana.